drupol/not-a-number.io/content/posts/random/2026-07-08-down-the-lora-rabbit-hole.md

 ## Falling into the Reticulum Abyss

-As if Meshtastic wasn't enough to keep me occupied, I stumbled upon the [Reticulum project](https://reticulum.network/).
+As if [Meshtastic](https://meshtastic.org/) wasn't enough to keep me occupied, I stumbled upon the [Reticulum project](https://reticulum.network/).
 And... oh boy, that was an absolute game-changer.
 It is a proper bottomless pit of fascinating tech.

+While Meshtastic is a great project, it is a bit limited in its scope.
+Reticulum, on the other hand, is a full-fledged mesh networking stack that can be used to build all sorts of applications.
+As an example, Reticulum can be used and have the same feature set as Meshtastic.
+The possibilities are endless, and I am having a blast exploring them.

-I have been buying and mounting devices left, right, and centre, running tests everywhere I can.
-It has been an absolute blast getting to grips with how it all routes and communicates.
+I have been buying and mounting devices left, right, and centre, and running tests everywhere I can.
+It has been a fascinating process to understand how everything routes and communicates.

 {{< figure src="/images/Screenshot_20260708_081342.png" caption="A RAK19003, two RAK19007 and a RAK13800 module (ethernet)" width=1024 >}}